-Anatoliy is a retired Post-Soviet Ukrainian who began working with MUCH at age 64.
+Anatoliy was a retired Post-Soviet Ukrainian who began working with MUCH at age 64.
 Aside from a smoking habit and failing vision, he was a very healthy man.
 He formerly worked in Magadan, by the east coast of Russia.
 God gave him a great heart for children.
 That is how we met.
 For the past 12 years he has been managing our outreach in one particular orphanage in his city of Marganets.

 Anatoliy built a great relationship with the children of the orphanage over the years, but he didn’t record the different stories.
 On one of Mark’s visits, he did share a story with Mark.
 See how contributions to MUCH are changing the lives of the children and making an impact upon the community through his story.